chaoss/grimoirelab-tutorial/sirmordred/container.md

 $ docker exec -it container_id env TERM=xterm /bin/bash
 ```

 In the shell prompt, write any GrimoireLab command.
-And if you have mounted external files for the SirMordred configuration, you can modify them, and run SirMordred again, to change its behaviour.
+And if you have mounted external files for the SirMordred configuration, you can modify them, and run SirMordred again, to change its behavior.

-If you want to connect to the dashboard to issue your own commands, but don't want it to run SirMordred by itsef, run the container setting `RUN_MORDRED` to `NO`:
+If you want to connect to the dashboard to issue your own commands, but don't want it to run SirMordred by itself, run the container setting `RUN_MORDRED` to `NO`:

 ```bash
 $ docker run -p 127.0.0.1:9200:9200 -p 127.0.0.1:5601:5601 \